Menu

 read more ...

 Columbia County Sheriff’s Office is recruiting to fill current vacancies for a Jail Deputy.
 Schedule is 12-hour shifts with every other 3-day weekend off.
 Qualifications: High School Diploma or equivalent; excellent moral character; dependable; and ability to handle and control inmates.
 Selection process includes oral interviews, background investigation, medical & psychological evaluations, drug and alcohol screenings, county residency not required.
-Hire rate $23.932-$27.345 per hour, based on experience and certification.
+Hire rate $24.710 - $28.234 per hour (2024 rates), based on experience and certification.
 Columbia County also offers the following incentives:

 • Additional Two Dollars ($2) per hour weekend pay.